 Petitions to the Leon County VAB will be heard by impartial special magistrates in a quasi-judicial forum.
-The primary week of hearings is reserved for (dates to be determined) with (dates to be determined) reserved for hearings as needed where either party is unavailable the prior week.
+The primary week of hearings is reserved for (2014 dates to be determined) with (2014 dates to be determined) reserved for hearings as needed where either party is unavailable the prior week.
 Petitions are accepted in person at the Official Records Division, Clerk of the Circuit Court, 313 S. Calhoun Street, #101, as well as the Northeast Branch office at 1276 Metropolitan Blvd., #101.
 Both locations are open Monday through Friday from 8 a.m. to 5 p.m.
 The Northeast Branch office is also open on Saturday from 9 a.m. to 1 p.m.
 Petitions are accepted by mail at 301 S. Monroe Street, #100, Tallahassee, FL 32301 or at P.O.
 Box 726, Tallahassee, FL 32302-0726.
 Fla.
 Stat. § 194.032(1)(c)(2) requires that the petitioner be notified of his/her scheduled hearing date no later than 25 calendar days prior.
 Upon receipt of that notification, the petitioner has the right to reschedule one single time by submitting a written request to the VAB clerk no later than 5 calendar days prior to the date of the originally scheduled hearing (click here to submit that request electronically).

 DEADLINES TO FILE PETITIONS